hisn00/EnkuShield/README.md

 ## ✨ Features

-- ✅ 15+ encryption/decryption methods — including Base64, Hex, ROT13, Binary, URL, Base32, ASCII, Caesar Cipher, Atbash Cipher, XOR Cipher, Unicode Shift Cipher, Multiplicative Cipher, Substitution Cipher, Reverse+XOR, Base64 (URL Safe)
+- ✅ 15+ encryption/decryption methods
-- ✅ Custom Formula Mode — add your own math based encryption rule (e.g., (ord(c) + key * 2) % 256)
+- ✅ Custom Formula Mode — add your own math based encryption rule
 - ✅ File encryption support
 - ✅ Fast and simple Flask backend
 - ✅ CTF ready — instantly encode/decode with all the common algorithms used in competitions

----

-## 🧩 How It Works

-1. Choose an encryption method (Base64, XOR, etc.)
-2. Enter your text or file
-3. Hit Encrypt / Decrypt
-4. For Custom Formula, enter a mathematical rule:

-(ord(c) + key * 3) % 256

-> You can define how each character is transformed mathematically.

----

 ## 💡 Inspiration

 > The name EnkuShield comes from “Enku” meaning pearl or treasure symbolizing valuable protection.
 Just like a shield it guards your data with layers of encryption and creativity.

----

 ## 🎮 Use in Capture The Flag (CTF)